locka99/cpp-to-rust-book/porting_from_cpp/class_member_initialisation.md

   |             ^^^^^^^^ missing `b`
 ```

-Forcing you to initialise the members of the struct ensures the struct is always in a consistent predictable state.
+* Forcing you to initialise the members of the struct ensures the struct is always in a consistent predictable state.

-Ordering of initialisation does not matter providing all of the fields are set.
+* Ordering of initialisation does not matter providing all of the fields are set.

-Structs often implement a `new()` function which encapsulates this initialisation and acts like a constructor in C++, e.g.
+Structs often implement a `new()` function which encapsulates this initialisation and acts like a class constructor in C++, e.g.

 ```rust
 struct Coord {